Uncle Nearest Premium Whiskey: History

-Nearest Green Distillery

 In 2017, a rezoning proposal was approved by the Bedford County board to accommodate a whiskey-themed business at the former Sand Creek Farms in Shelbyville, Tennessee.
 On September 14, 2019, the first phase of the Nearest Green Distillery opened, which included the Welcome House, a bottling house, a working horse and cattle farm, and the Toppy's Copper Skies Bar.
 It was the first distillery in the United States named after a Black person.

-After a year-long closure due to the COVID-19 pandemic, the distillery re-opened its doors on Juneteenth 2021, debuting its second phase, which added a single-barrel rickhouse, an improved Welcome House and Family Testing Room, a restaurant, a non-alcoholic speakeasy, and the Master Blender House.
+After a year-long closure due to the COVID-19 pandemic, the distillery re-opened its doors on Juneteenth 2021, adding a single-barrel rickhouse, an improved Welcome Center and Family Tasting Room, a restaurant, a non-alcoholic speakeasy, and the Master Blender House.
 That month, the distillery purchased an additional 53 acres for further expansion, and announced plans to dedicate 100 acres to grow organic corn for its blends.

-The distillery's second phase will complete with the future opening of the Still House and Humble Baron, an entertainment venue featuring the world's longest bar (designed by Death & Co.).
+On March 23, 2023, the distillery opened Humble Baron, a 202-seat entertainment venue featuring a 518-foot long horseshoe bar (designed by Death & Co.), named the longest in the world by the Guinness World Records.
+The distillery's second phase will complete with the future opening of the Still House.

+The company announced the purchase of an additional 109 acres in Shelbyville in May 2023.